 - Finger Firearms: Like Ultimate Marvel's Jessica Drew, she shoots her webbing from her fingertips instead of her wrists.
 She can spin different kinds too: Insulated strands to use against Electro and porous ones for more cushioned barriers.
 They also have barbed hook tips giving a stronger catch on things she hits.
 Very similar to the way the Great Weaver has been depicted spinning its webs given her purported stronger connection to the Web of Life.

-- I Have This Friend...: In Issue #1, Cindy says Dragonclaw sounds like a Pokémon, prompting her to ask "Is Pokemon still a thing... asking for a friend."
+- I Have This Friend...: In Issue #1, Cindy says Dragonclaw sounds like a Pokémon, prompting her to ask "Is Pokémon still a thing... asking for a friend."

 - Never My Fault: Occasionally attempts to shift the blame off herself whenever she screws up and things go FUBAR.
 Spider-Woman eventually gets fed up with this and chews her out on it.

 - No-Holds-Barred Beatdown: After finding out Silk has betrayed her by working with S.H.I.E.L.D., Black Cat teleports the two of them to an abandoned warehouse and proceeds to beat Cindy to a bloody pulp in front of her goons, to show them what happens to people who double-cross her.
 The beatdown is interrupted by S.H.I.E.L.D. agents storming the building, and Cindy uses the last of her strength to leap through a skylight after being aided by an uppercut, landing on the roof.
 Black Cat simply teleports to the roof and continues beating her up.
+She stops when Silk reaffirms her faith in Black Cat not being a true villain, though.

 Silk: Dude, we're practically the same age.